 Automatic Flashcard Generation

-This is the feature that makes VidNotes uniquely powerful for language learning.
+This is the feature that makes VidNotes uniquely good for language learning.
 After transcribing a video, VidNotes generates flashcards from the content.
-Key concepts, vocabulary, and phrases are extracted and turned into study cards — in the language of the video.
+Key concepts, vocabulary, and phrases get pulled and turned into study cards in the language of the video.
 A French cooking tutorial becomes French vocabulary flashcards.
-A Japanese news broadcast becomes Japanese reading practice cards.
+A Japanese news broadcast becomes reading practice cards.

 AI Chat for Language Questions

-After transcribing a video, use the AI chat to ask questions about the content — in your target language or your native language.
-Ask "What does this phrase mean at 3:45?" and get an explanation with the timestamp citation.
-This is like having a tutor available for every video you watch.
+After transcribing a video, use AI chat to ask questions about it, in your target language or your native language.
+Ask "What does this phrase mean at 3:45?" and you get an explanation with the timestamp citation.
+Like having a tutor available for every video.

 Timestamped Replay

-Every segment in the transcript is clickable, jumping to that exact moment in the video.
-When you encounter a word or phrase you do not understand, click the timestamp to hear it again in context.
-This tight loop between reading and listening accelerates comprehension.
+Every segment in the transcript is clickable and jumps to that exact moment in the video.
+When you hit a word or phrase you don't understand, click the timestamp to hear it again in context.
+The tight loop between reading and listening speeds up comprehension.

 AI Summary in Target Language

 The AI summary gives you an overview of the video's content in the same language.
-Reading a summary in your target language is excellent comprehension practice, and it helps you decide whether a video is at the right difficulty level before committing to a full study session.
+Reading a summary in your target language is good comprehension practice, and it helps you decide whether a video is at the right difficulty level before committing a full study session to it.

 Language Learning Workflow with VidNotes

-2. Watch first without the transcript — try to understand as much as you can through listening alone
+- Watch first without the transcript, try to understand as much as you can through listening alone

-3. Transcribe with VidNotes — generate the full transcript
+- Transcribe with VidNotes to get the full transcript

-4. Read and listen together — play the video while following the transcript, noting unfamiliar words
+- Read and listen together, play the video while following the transcript, noting unfamiliar words

-5. Use AI chat — ask about phrases or grammar points you do not understand
+- Use AI chat to ask about phrases or grammar points you don't understand

-6. Review flashcards — study the automatically generated cards to reinforce new vocabulary
+- Review flashcards generated automatically to lock in new vocabulary

-7. Watch again without the transcript — notice how much more you understand the second time
+- Watch again without the transcript, notice how much more you understand the second time

 Supported Languages